 With summer just around the corner, it’s time to start planning family vacations.
 If you’re a parent with young kids, you’re probably starting to wonder where to travel with babies and toddlers.
-The hardest part of vacationing with young children is not the vacation itself, but getting there.
-And back.
-And to all those points in-between.
-Save the road trips and multi-city or country itineraries for when the kids are older, and opt for:
+The hardest part of vacationing with young children is not the vacation itself, but getting there and back.
+Save the road trips and multi-city or country itineraries for when the kids are older.
+Here are some things to consider.

 1. A single destination resort where you can unpack, settle in, and relax, without having to strap kids into car seats, strollers, and backpacks every day.

-2. Accommodations with kitchens, laundry facilities, and room to spread out (and fit all that baby gear), such as a home rental, home exchange, or family suite.
+2. Accommodations with kitchens, laundry facilities, and room to spread out (and fit all that baby gear), such as a home rental, home swapping, or family suite.

 3. Nearby points-of-interest with low-key outings you can experience at your own pace, such as nature walks, beaches, and self-guided tours.

-For families seeking sun, sand, and sea in the Caribbean, Corinne McDermott of Have Baby Will Travel recommends Jamaica because it’s safe, clean, and easy to get to from so many points throughout North America.
+For families seeking sun, sand, and sea in the Caribbean, Jamaica fits the bill.
+It’s safe, clean, and easy to get to from so many points throughout North America.
 Perhaps the most difficult decision parents will have to make is which family-friendly resort at which to stay!
-Corinne loved the Franklyn D. Resort and Spa in Runaway Bay.
-Their attentive vacation nannies (yes, vacation nannies) care for the wee ones should the adults need some grown up time, and offer that extra pair of hands parents always wish they had.
-Within two minutes of her arrival, both Corinne’s kids were sun-screened, swim-suited, and at the beach, meaning she could unpack in peace.
-They enjoyed five star service in a resort so casual they rarely wore shoes.
-Lush vegetation, a calm baby-friendly beach, awesome jerk chicken, and symphonic tree frogs added to the appeal.
+The Franklyn D. Resort and Spa in Runaway Bay has attentive vacation nannies (yes, vacation nannies).

 5. Wherever YOU Want to Go